 Researchers have linked celiac disease with some types of cancer, including lymphoma, which develops in white blood cells.
 However, the association is rare, and most people with celiac disease never develop related cancer.
 A gluten-free diet can reduce the risk.

 Some people develop refractory celiac disease, which involves the body not responding to a gluten-free diet for 12 months or more.
 This is rare, affecting 1–2% of people with celiac disease.
 People who have it are almost always over 50 years old.

 Celiac disease is an autoimmune disorder.
 When a person who has it eats gluten, their immune system attacks and damages their small intestine.

 Over time, finger-like projections in the intestine that absorb nutrients, called villi, get damaged, limiting the overall absorption.
 This can lead to a number of health issues.

 Celiac disease can develop in anyone.
-It is more common in white people and in females.
+It is

 Also, it runs in families.
 A person with a parent or sibling who has celiac disease has a 1 in 10 chance of developing it, too.